codership/documentation/galeracluster/source/galeraparameters.rst

 .. index::
    pair: wsrep Provider Options; evs.evict

-Defines the point at which the cluster triggers manual eviction to a certain node value.
-Setting this parameter as an empty string causes it to clear the eviction list on the node where it is set.
+If set to the gcomm UUID of some node, that node will be evicted from the cluster.
+Setting this parameter to an empty string causes the eviction list to be cleared on the node where it is set.

 .. note:: **See Also**: For more information on the eviction and Auto Eviction process, see :doc:`autoeviction`.